hzhong456/A10dance/README.md

 # Attendance Tracker
-Deliverable 2 can be found in the deliverable directory
+Deliverable 2 can be found in the deliverables directory.